cuppett/aws-cloudformation-operator/README.md

 Once the CloudFormation stack is created check that your S3 bucket was created as well.

-The operator will write back additional information about the CloudFormation Stack to your Kubernetes resource's `status` section, e.g. the `stackID`:
+The controller will write back additional information about the CloudFormation Stack to your Kubernetes resource's `status` section, e.g. the `stackID`:

 ```console
 $ kubectl get stacks my-bucket -o yaml